bogdaniordan/mechanic-service/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'com.mechanic-service' is invalid and this project uses 'com.mechanicservice' instead.
+* The original package name 'com.mechanic-carService' is invalid and this project uses 'com.mechanicservice' instead.

 # Getting Started